Idiotium: the element of which philosophers’ brains are made.

 At microscopic levels, we are told that molecules, atoms, and subatomic particles are uniform and more or less constant.
-For example, it is assumed that a water molecule is the same as any other water molecule, an atom of gold is the same as any other atom of gold, and a proton is the same as any other proton.
+For example, apart from isotopes, it is assumed that a water molecule is the same as any other water molecule, an atom of gold is the same as any other atom of gold, and a proton is the same as any other proton.
 Moreover, these things can exist for very long periods of time – millions or even billions of years – without undergoing alteration in their structure or composition.
 Thus, at these microscopic levels, we find the uniformity and permanence that do not exist at the macroscopic level of living organisms, planets, and stars.

 I fully realize that this definition could very easily be attacked; but I certainly do not care about the silly opinions of any philosophers, or those who would waste their time disputing such trivial and unimportant matters.
 These individuals spend much of their time imitating that arrogant pest Socrates, who was beset by a mania for defining things precisely, and sought to show that most people don’t understand the meanings of common words such as “truth,” “beauty,” and “justice.”

-Chapter 11, A Little History of Philosophy.
+A Little History of Philosophy, chapter 11.